 Each state has unique legal requirements in which a divorce may be granted by the court.
 When choosing the grounds for your divorce, you should always remember that you must have sufficient proof to the court that your marital situation warrants a divorce under the grounds you are requesting the divorce to be granted.

-In order to file for a divorce or dissolution, you must meet residency requirements for the court to accept the case.
-One person must have been a resident of the state for at least six (6) months.
-There are also special rules for member of the armed services.
+In order to file for a divorce or dissolution in Vermont, you must meet residency requirements for the court to accept the case.
+One person must have been a resident of the state for at least six months.
+There are also special rules for members of the armed services.

 The following table outlines the basic divorce laws in Vermont.
 See Details on State Requirements for Divorce, Divorce and Out-of-Court Proceedings: Alternative Dispute Resolution, and An Overview of Fault and No-Fault Divorce Law to learn more.

-Six (6) months before commencing action and 1 yr. before final hearing.
-2 yrs. before commencing action for grounds of insanity.
+Six months before commencing the action and one year before the final hearing.
+Two years before commencing an action for grounds of permanent incapacity

 Research the Law: